-- (a) may in considering its decision request any further information from any party to the appeal hearing or conduct any investigation which it considers necessary; - (b) may postpone the matter for a reasonable period to obtain further information or advice, in which case it must without delay make a decision as contemplated by paragraph (c); - (c) must within 21 days after the last day of the hearing, issue its decision on the appeal together with the reasons therefor.
+- (1) may in considering its decision request any further information from any party to the appeal hearing or conduct any investigation which it considers necessary; - (2) may postpone the matter for a reasonable period to obtain further information or advice, in which case it must without delay make a decision as contemplated by subsection (3); - (3) must within 21 days after the last day of the hearing, issue its decision on the appeal together with the reasons therefor.

-156 Decision of appeal authority
+155 Decision of appeal authority

-- (1) The appeal authority may confirm, vary or revoke the decision of the Municipal Planning Tribunal or Land Development Officer and may include an award of costs. - (2) The presiding officer must sign the decision of the appeal authority and any order made by it.
+- (1) The appeal authority may confirm, vary or revoke the decision of the Municipal Planning Tribunal or Land Development Officer and may include an award of party and party costs. - (2) The presiding officer must sign the decision of the appeal authority and any order made by it.